A lot of people think that the only time you need a PR team is when things go awry.

 A crisis can happen at any moment and hopefully you have a PR team already in place that knows your business and its stories well enough to recover swiftly and effectively.

-If you don’t have one in place, or if you’re curious on what sticky situations may arise, here are easy ways to help prevent a disaster from happening in the first place.
+If you don’t have one in place, or if you’re curious on what sticky situations may arise, here are 5 easy ways to avoid a pr crisis from happening in the first place.

 Preventable Things You Can Do To Avoid Getting Into a Crisis